marceloboeira/blew/README.md

 ### :octocat: Want to help ?

+So you're a kickass developer?
+Help us and keep open-source alive!
-See our [issues](http://github.com/vimia/blew/issues) the TODO list
+See our [issues](http://github.com/vimia/blew/issues) and feel free to open a pull-request.

 ### :clap: We Use / Thanks to